AzamatRG/turtlebro_overheat_sensor/readme.md

 ### Description

-This package allows you to start a node for receiving data from the AMG88xx GridEYE 8x8 IR camera thermal sensor and control the patrolling process from the https://github.com/voltbro/turtlebro_patrol package.
-When a heat source with a temperature higher than threshold is detected, the detection node stops patrolling, turns on the signal lamp and enters the standby state for 10 seconds.
-After that, the robot starts patrolling again, but for the first 10 seconds it ignores all sources of heat.
+This package allows you to start a node for receiving data from the AMG88xx GridEYE 8x8 IR camera thermal sensor.

-### Dependecies
+ When a heat source with a temperature higher than threshold is detected, the detection node sends info message.

-- turtlebro_patrol
+ After that, the robot continue patrolling, but for the first 10 seconds it ignores all sources of heat.

 ### Package installation on RPI